 When you are registering your child for a sport it is mandatory to fill out all fields in the registration process.
 By doing so, we know your child’s uniform sizes, emergency contacts and other contact phone numbers.
 This information is used to distribute uniforms and to send email alerts regarding rain outs and/or schedule changes.

-When it is time to register you will click the “Register Coach” button to the left of the parents name if you would like to be a volunteer or the “Register Player” button to the left of the child’s name to register him/her for a sport.
+When it is time to register you will click the “Register Coach” button to the left of the parent’s name if you would like to be a volunteer or the “Register Player” button to the left of the child’s name to register him/her for a sport.

 The screen below is what will appear after clicking either the “Register Coach” or “Register Player” button.
 Select the sport your child wants to play.